 Trade unionist Edward Hunter (1885–1959) founded a group called the Rights of Childhood League in 1919.
 It brought together unionists and educationalists to lobby for improvements in child welfare.
 A booklet called Rights of childhood was published the same year.
 The League did not last very long – in 1922 the Truth newspaper wrote ‘Some time ago a dreamy idealist founded a Rights of Childhood League, having some ambition more worthy of a human soul than a thousand a year and a motor car.
 This League fell to pieces and the Practical Man said “I told you so”!’.1

 In the 20th century the development of a comprehensive social-welfare system extended the state’s protection of children’s rights.
 These rights were cast as a welfare issue.
-The Education Department was responsible for child welfare until the Department of Social Welfare was established in 1972.
-The Child Welfare Branch (1925–72) was responsible for deprived and delinquent children.
+The Education Department was responsible for child welfare until the Children and Young Person's Service in the Department of Social Welfare was established in 1972.
+Prior to this the Child Welfare Branch of the Education Department (1925–72) was responsible for deprived and delinquent children.
 Outside government, the Plunket Society was the most prominent child health and welfare agency.

 Later in the century, government legislation dealing with children gave their welfare paramount status above all other considerations, including parents’ rights.
 Early examples were the Guardianship Act 1968 and the Children and Young Persons Act 1974.
 In parental divorce and separation cases child welfare was critical.
 Children could have their own independent legal representation.
 The Status of Children Act 1969 made all children equal in the eyes of the law regardless of their parents’ marital status or their country of birth.